Greg Cipes: Personal life

 Cipes was raised a Messianic Jew and identified as a "Christian Jew" in 2019.
 He previously identified as irreligious in 2017, saying he was "free of mental slavery and hypocrisy" and jokingly claiming to be a "believer in dog".
 Cipes is a survivor of skin cancer.

 Cipes has a dog named Wingman, who served as the inspiration and namesake for Beast Boy's emotional support dog in Young Justice.
-In the series itself, Wingman is named after the Crimson Avenger's sidekick Wing.
+Cipes is a board member of the Kids Venice Basketball League (KVBL) Natural Leaders program in Los Angeles.
+Which is a youth outreach initiative connects underprivileged youth with holistic and sustainable life skills.

 Cipes is a vegan.
 He became a vegetarian at the age of eight before switching to veganism in 2009.

+Cipes regularly attends comic book conventions.

 On March 4, 2025, Cipes announced on his social media that he had been diagnosed with early-onset Parkinson's disease.
-He later alleged that Warner Bros. terminated him from his role as Beast Boy on Teen Titans Go! on Valentines Day.
+He later alleged that Warner Bros. terminated him from his role as Beast Boy on Teen Titans Go! on Valentine's Day.
 Sources close to the production disputed this, stating that the decision was based on performance-related concerns rather than his diagnosis and that Cipes was offered the opportunity to voice a new character as part of an ongoing development deal.